 The Committee meeting may be conducted through modern technologies such as, but not limited to, teleconferencing and video-conferencing as long as the committee members attending the meeting can actively participate in the deliberations on matters taken up.
-Notwithstanding, every Committee member shall participate in at least fifty percent (50%) and shall physically attend at least 25% of all Committee meetings every year.
+Notwithstanding, every Committee member shall attend in at least fifty percent (50%) of all Committee meetings every year.